AnupamPayra/Nexora-Virtual-Assistant/README.md

 # Nexora - Virtual Assistant

-**Nexora** is my beginner-level Virtual Assistant project built with Python.
+**Nexora** is my first Virtual Assistant project built with Python.
 It can perform simple but useful tasks like:

-- Open YouTube or Google in your browser
+- Open YouTube, Google, etc. In your browser
 - Play music on Youtube
-- Answer your questions using Gemini API (AI-powered)
+- Answer your questions using Gemini(AI-powered)
 - Take a screenshot
 - Add reminders